beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 its features, main components, and their interaction.
 In Section 4, we discuss the existing tools for automated installation of OpenStack and differences from our approach.
 In Section 5 we provide a detailed description and discussion of the steps required install the OpenStack Cloud on top of CentOS using KVM and GlusterFS.
-In Section 6, we present our concluding remarks and a discussion of future directions.
+In Section 6, we conclude the paper with a summary and discussion of future directions.